Unknown-5.jpeg

 Katie Dobson Cundiff

-Another local artist, Katie Dobson Cundiff, paints and teaches full time.
-She's an adjunct professor at the Ringling and focuses exclusively on oil painting, primarily plein air work.
-When asked about the best places around town to set up an easel, she was also happy to share some of her favorites.
+Local artist, Katie Dobson Cundiff, paints and teaches full time as an adjunct professor at Ringling College of Art + Design.
+A love of the outdoors and a passion for painting has resulted in numerous awards and recognition in plein air events and festivals across the country.
+When asked about the best places around town to set up an easel or open a sketchbook, she was also happy to share some of her favorites: